2026 Oklahoma elections

 A general election is scheduled in the U.S. State of Oklahoma on November 3, 2026.
 Oklahoma voters will elect one of the state's U.S. Senators, the Governor of Oklahoma, the Lieutenant Governor of Oklahoma, the Attorney General of Oklahoma, the Oklahoma State Auditor and Inspector, the Oklahoma State Superintendent of Public Instruction, the Oklahoma State Treasurer, 1 of the 3 Oklahoma Corporation Commissioners, the Oklahoma Commissioner of Labor, the Oklahoma Insurance Commissioner, all of its seats to the House of Representatives, all of the seats of the Oklahoma House of Representatives, 24 of 48 seats in the Oklahoma State Senate, and other local and municipal offices.

 Background

 Every four years the Governor of Oklahoma, the Lieutenant Governor of Oklahoma, the Attorney General of Oklahoma, the Oklahoma State Auditor and Inspector, the Oklahoma State Superintendent of Public Instruction, the Oklahoma State Treasurer, 1 of the 3 Oklahoma Corporation Commissioners, the Oklahoma Commissioner of Labor, and the Oklahoma Insurance Commissioner are elected in statewide election with the next election scheduled for 2026.
 Statewide elected officials are limited to serving two terms in any office.

 Every two years all of its seats to the House of Representatives and the Oklahoma House of Representatives are up for reelection.
 Half of the Oklahoma Senate's seats will be up for reelection.
 Incumbent U.S. Senator Markwayne Mullin's senate seat is up for election in 2026.

+Oklahoma uses closed primary elections unless a political party specifically request to open their primary.
+In the last election, only the Oklahoma Democratic Party requested to open its primaries.
+In December 2025, the Oklahoma State Election Board announced all primaries in 2026 and 2027 would be closed.
+The Oklahoma Democratic Party Secretary Kati Cain submitted a notice for open primaries on August 4, while the state board indicated notices had to be submitted during the month of November.